hugoestradas/githubfoundationsstudyguide/README.md

 # Study Guide and Practice Exam for the GitHub Foundations Exam

 Preparing for the GitHub Foundations exam requires a strategic approach to ensure you cover all the necessary topics and gain the practical experience needed to pass.
-Here are some tips based on the provided sources:
+Here are some tips:

 ### Understand the Exam Domains